-These Healthy Red Velvet Pancake recipe with Sweet Chocolate Cream Cheese Butter have no dye but use pureed beets instead.
+These Healthy Red Velvet Pancakes (with Sweet Chocolate Cream Cheese Butter) have no dye but use pureed beets instead.
 And no, you don't have to cook and peel beets (do you think I'd do that to you?!)
 This recipe uses CANNED BEETS so it's super quick, easy, healthy and so delicious!
 My kids LOVE this recipe~!

 You may be thinking of ways to show your sweetheart(s) how much you love them this Valentine’s Day.
 Well, this heart-shaped breakfast will definitely send that message.
 If you make one recipe for Valentine’s Day, make it this one!
-Use a cute heart shaped cookie cutter and you are sure to win them over.
-And although this recipe is great for Valentine's Day, I make them all year 'round.
+Use a cute heart-shaped cookie cutter and you are sure to win them over.
+And although this recipe is great for Valentine's Day or special occasions, I make them all year round.

 Jump to:

-The use of beets in red velvet became commonplace when foods were rationed during the second world war.
+The use of beets in red velvet became commonplace when foods were rationed during the Second World War.
 Bakers used boiled beet juices to enhance the color of their cakes and beets were also found in some red velvet cake recipes, where they were used to retain moisture.
-But beets also add lots of nutrients to a dish; they are an especially good source of folate and vitamin B. You can read more about the nutritional value of beets HERE.
+But beets also add lots of nutrients to a dish; they are an especially good source of folate and vitamin B.

 Healthy red velvet pancakes from scratch are made with low-fat milk and vinegar instead of buttermilk.
 This, along with baking powder, makes the pancakes both light and fluffy.
 These pancakes are quick and easy to make, with wholesome ingredients!